-As we begin the 2019-2020 school year, we are hurriedly readying the campus for the return to school of our vibrant, eager, and active student body.
+As we begin the 2021-2022 school year, we are preparing for the return of our vibrant, eager, and active student body.
 In an effort to develop both a common language and common understanding of Westerly's policies and procedures, the administrative team has developed this annual comprehensive handbook for parents/guardians and students.